Bayer: Defunct business units

 Bayer Chemicals AG (with the exception of H.C.
 Starck and Wolff Walsrode) was combined with certain components of the polymers segment to form the new company Lanxess on 1 July 2004; Lanxess was listed on the Frankfurt Stock Exchange in early 2005.
 Bayer HealthCare's Diagnostics Division was acquired by Siemens Medical Solutions in January 2007.

 Bayer sold its Animal Health business to Elanco in 2020.

 Bayer Diabetes Care managed Bayer's medical devices portfolio.
 Key products included the blood glucose monitors Contour Next EZ (XT), Contour, Contour USB and Breeze 2 used in the management of diabetes.
 The diabetes business unit was sold to Panasonic Healthcare Co. for $1.15 billion in June 2015.
 Bayer MaterialScience was a supplier of high-tech polymers, and developed solutions for a broad range of applications relevant to everyday life.
 On 18 September 2014, the Board of Directors of Bayer AG announced plans to float the Bayer MaterialScience business on the stock market as a separate entity.
 On 1 June 2015, Bayer announced that the new company would be named Covestro; Bayer formally spun out Covestro in September 2015.

+Ownership

+The 10 largest shareholders of Bayer AG in early 2024 were:

 Finances

 For the fiscal year 2017, Bayer reported earnings of EUR€7.3 billion, with an annual revenue of EUR€35 billion, a decrease of 25.1% over the previous fiscal cycle.
 Bayer's shares traded at over €69 per share, and its market capitalization was valued at US€65.4 billion in November 2018.
 In September 2019, Bayer announced to reduce the number of management board members from seven to five to reduce overall costs.

+The key trends of Bayer are (as at the financial year ending December 31):